Everest Base Camp Trek - 8 Days

 • Max.
 Altitude: 3,438m/11,280ft

-As we climb higher into the Himalayas on the third day of our Everest Base Camp Trek, you’ll really start to enjoy some remarkable mountain views.
-The first half of today’s hike will take us through tranquil rhododendron forests for about four hours before bringing us to Tengboche village.
-This community is perhaps best known as the home to Tengboche Monastery: the oldest and most important religious institution in the entire region.
-Its arched entrance is decorated with the traditional iconography of Tibetan Buddhism, and the gompa itself is framed against an eye-catching backdrop of icy summits, including the graceful arches of Khumbila and Ama Dablam.
-Inside the monastery, you may even have the opportunity to observe local monks performing their daily prayers.
+As we continue our ascent into the Himalayas on the third day of our Everest Base Camp Trek, we will be rewarded with breathtaking views of the mountains.
+The first half of today's hike will take us through peaceful rhododendron forests for approximately four hours, before we arrive at the village of Tengboche.
+This village is renowned for being the home of Tengboche Monastery, which is the oldest and most significant religious institution in the region.
+The monastery's entrance is adorned with traditional Tibetan Buddhist iconography, and it is situated against a stunning backdrop of snow-capped peaks, including Khumbila and Ama Dablam.
+Inside the monastery, you may have the chance to witness the daily prayers of the local monks.

 • Accommodation: Kailash/ Trekkers Lodge